alexmininno/GNN-Pathfinders/README.md

 # Graphs Pathfinders

-This repository contains the codebase for training, evaluating, and running neural pathfinders for Seiberg duality graphs.
+This repository is the official codebase associated with the work on tracing Seiberg Dualities ([arXiv:xxxx.yyyy [hep-th]](https://arxiv.org/abs/xxxx.yyyy)).
+It contains the tools for training, evaluating, and running neural pathfinders for Seiberg duality graphs.

 ## Setup
 To set up the environment, run the provided `setup_env.sh` script to create a conda environment named `seiberg-gnn`: